malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 **Visceral Loop**:
 * One goal for building a theory of AMC is to prove that it leads to the _visceral loop_ phenomenon.
 The simplistic reductionist architecture above is unlikely to achieve that.
 Reason being, the visceral loop is an artefact of a fully integrated distributed architecture.
 When the AMC process executes within the same system that also executes all other processes, then it becomes necessary to maintain a trajectory cache of recent thought so that the AMC process can access it post-hoc.
 And a effective attention mechanism is required in order to enable the AMC process to take over when needed.
 * So to fully emulate a visceral loop, this solution needs to be extended to an inline architecture.

+# Benefits

+This section discusses some of the benefits of the approach discussed on this page.

+**Goals:**
+* First class understanding of goals enables a multi-goal solution.

+**Transfer Learning:**
+* One of the big steps forward for image processing ML was _transfer learning_, and RL has not had the benefit yet.
+* The architecture here enables the use of transfer learning.
+* For example: the ability to see a target and walk efficiently towards it.
+The target is determined by the dynamic goal.
+The ability to walk is a habitually learned module that takes the goal as an input.
+The ability to walk can be transferred.

+**Efficient blend of Model-free and Model-based Policy:**
+* Model based planning is computationally intensive.
+Model-free action policies are computationally efficient, freeing up computational resources for other things.
+Additionally, model-free policies tend to converge to smoother and more accurate movements than possible via model-based action.
+* The AMC architecture blends model-based and model-free action that leverages their relative strengths, and frees up computational resources for other things.

 # References